scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 ```

 ## Migrate the code: last command
-> First `reload` the build to take into account the modifications in scalacOptions and libraryDependencies
+> First `reload` the build to take into account the modifications in scalacOptions and libraryDependencies.
 >

 Scala 3 uses a new type inference algorithm, therefore the Scala 3.0 compiler can infer a different
 type than the one inferred by the Scala 2.13 (for more information, read [the type inference section](incompatibilities/table.md#type-inference)).
 This command goal is to find the necessary types to add in order to make you code compiles.

-If the libraries has not been ported correctly, running `migrage projectId` would fail with the failing libraries
+If the libraries has not been ported correctly, running `migrage projectId` would fail with the failing libraries.
 ```shell
 > migrate main
 [info] We are going to migrate your project main to scala 3